doolanar/my-website/README.md

 This is a change to the readme file

-Change made on the 'example' branch
+updates made on main before rebase

-Change made on the 'update -- reamde' branch